Last updated 16 March 2023

 "Information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion."

-What personal data does ESA collect
+1. What personal information does ESA collect

-The personal data ESA collects may include:
+The personal information ESA collects may include:

 - contact information, such as your name, job title, postal address, including your home address, where you have provided this to us, business address, telephone number, mobile phone number, fax number and email address;

 - payment data, such as information necessary for processing payments and fraud prevention, including credit/debit card numbers, security code numbers and other related billing information;

 - your username and password for the SCIS website or other password protected platforms or services, where you have one;